Australia’s Foreign Policy White Paper: Promising, with the real proof to come in the Budget papers

 “The Australian Government ran a strong campaign, invoking international commitments such as our co-chairing role on the Global Action on Disability Network as evidence of our credibility in advancing the rights of some of the world’s most marginalised people,” noted Ms Edge.

 “In 2018, our rhetoric must be made real as we take up this role and work to amplify the voices of people with disabilities who live in disproportionate poverty, experience heightened risk of violence, and are often systemically excluded from the world outside their homes.”

 More broadly, the White Paper rightly recognises Australia’s aid program as a foundation for the success of the country’s foreign policy objectives.
 However, this recognition is at odds with the Australian Government’s plans for the overseas development assistance budget.

 “In its White Paper, the Australian Government recognises the value of Australian aid, yet it remains steadfast in its commitment to cut the aid budget via ‘freezes’ over the forward estimates,” said Ms Edge.
 “This foundation cannot continue to be eroded if we want this ambitious and inclusive foreign policy agenda to succeed.”

 “There is a great deal of promise in the White Paper, with the real proof to come in the Budget papers.”

-CBM Australia is an international Christian development organisation, committed to improving the quality of life of people with disabilities in the poorest countries of the world.
+CBM Australia is a Christian international development organisation, committed to improving the quality of life of people with disabilities in the poorest countries of the world.

-Photo: Louise, 58yrs and her family.
+Photo: Louise, 58 years and her family.
 Location: Espiritu Santo, Vanuatu 2017.
 Photo by Erin Johnson, Room3 for CBM Australia.